sschmidTU/anki-frequency-inserter/README.md

 ## Disclaimer

-This script should be very safe, it only updates the frequency field.<br>
+This script should be very safe, it only updates the frequency field of notes (cards), if it already exists.<br>
 **Still, even though this script is safe, please back up your Anki collection via File -> Export beforehand.
 It's good practice anyways.** Use the script at your own risk, i will not be responsible for changes to your Anki decks.

 ## Technical information